 Does any one probiotic strain cause side effects when taken in excess?
 Reported side effects are relatively minor and mostly dissipate within a few days.
 Nevertheless, some sensitive users do notice adverse effects that we must point out.

 The acidophilus side effects — in the rare instances they occur — are as follows:

 - Intestinal gas or bloating

 An allergic reaction to probiotics in general is rare but not completely unheard of.
 It’s one of those unusual allergies.
 Fortunately, this also means it’s atypical, and 99 percent of the population have nothing to fear.

 While the benefits of acidophilus are aplenty, we believe you can benefit even more from taking a multi-strain probiotic formula.
 Therefore, you should pay attention to the dosage as a whole.
 It’s hard to pinpoint a specific acidophilus dosage whether taking the probiotic alone or with other strains.
 Ultimately, it comes down to your reason for taking the probiotic in the first place.

 Researchers suggest a daily acidophilus dosage of one to 15 billion CFUs, if taking for general digestive health.
 In any case, follow the dosage instructions on the supplement label, and you’ll be fine.

 The Acidophilus Benefits Are a Vitality Contributor

-Being one of the most widely studied probiotics, it makes sense to use a supplement that contains the strain.
-This is precisely what you will find in Floracil50 along with other well-documented probiotics in the lactobacillus genus.
+Being that acidophilus is one of the most widely studied probiotics, it makes sense to use a supplement that contains the strain.
+This is precisely what you will find in Floracil50, along with other well-documented probiotics in the lactobacillus genus.
 Repopulating your gut with probiotics help restore digestive function to its peak “factory” setting.